inferno986return/SurvivalManual-ebook/README.md

 Content provided by: https://github.com/ligi/SurvivalManual

 I have started this project by adding the wiki folder where I have used git clone to copy across the contents of the wiki.
-The wiki was last edited on the 3rd July 2018.
+The wiki was last edited in 2020.

+## What's changed

+Most of the content will be kept the same though I plan on making minor alterations (see the ConversionNotes.md for more information).
+I have already changed the Psychology chapter icon for a more appropriate one, along with alterations to the typesetting.
+One image will likely be replaced with just a table.

+The icon source files are saved in the .afdesign format used by [Affinity Designer](https://affinity.serif.com/designer).

+## E-book

+The ePub contents are in the e-book folder.
+The metadata.json hold the metadata that is used to create the content.opf and toc.ncx files.
+Currently, ebookbuild on creates ePub 2.0.1 files.

+When I have finished the e-book it can be compiled.
+To compile the ePub, you will need to install both [Python 3](https://www.python.org/) to create the ePub and the [Java Development Kit (JDK)](https://www.oracle.com/uk/java/technologies/javase-downloads.html) to run epubcheck to verify it is up to standard.

+Compile an ePub with the following command in Bash (I recommend WSL+Ubuntu for Windows users) while in the e-book folder: `python3 ebookbuild.py && java -jar epubcheck.jar LigiSurvivalManual.epub`

+## Licencing
+TGoogle Material UI icons are licenced under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-The app itself is licenced under GNU GPLv3.
+The app itself is licenced under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 The content looks to be licenced under a BSD-style licence, though I need to get this clarified by the original developer.